jlpteaching/comparch/syllabus.md

 (Note: I'm trying something new with Canvas here... hopefully it works out.)

 **ECS 201A**: Instead of quizzes you will write paper reviews.
-You will have a two day grace period to update or turn in the review.
+You will have a two day grace period to update or turn in the review with a 20% penalty.
-A review turned in late (not updating a previous submission) can get a maximum of 80%.
-An updated review can receive 100%.
-We will grade the last review you turned in.

 ### Tests